krishnakadiyala/NPAcourse/labs/Lab_19_User_Input.md

 ##### Step 1

-Perform a Save As on the file you just created in the previous lab.
+Perform a `Save As` on the file you just created in the previous task.
 Save it as `user-flags.py`.

 ##### Step 2